WebReflection/heresy/README.md

 ```

-## Overall Goals

-  * declared elements are the instance you'd expect (no virtual, no facade)
-  * declared elements can be of any kind (table, tr, select, option, ...)
-  * declare any component within other components breaking the limits of a single, name-clashing based, registry
-  * any attribute change, or node lifecycle, can be tracked via Custom Elements V1 API (no componentDidMount and friends)
-  * `oninit`, `onconnected`, `ondisconnected`, and `onattributechanged` events out of the box
-  * `handleEvent` paradigm out of the box
-  * no redundant dom nodes, no ghost fragments, a clean as possible output
-  * the lighterhtml performance, fine tuned for this specific use case
-  * it's SSR (Server Side Rendering) friendly, and custom elements hydrate automatically

 ## CSS - How to query or style globally defined components

 Every global builtin extend will have a `-heresy` suffix to ensure both that the Custom Element can be registered, but also grant a common pattern to reach components.